actionsflow/actionsflow/docs/concepts.md

 ## `scheduled` Run

-Actionsflow setup a Github scheduled action running per 5 minutes, Actionsflow will call the trigger's manual `run` method to check if there are any updates with the triggers in the workflows, if Actionsflow found an updated item, it will generate a standard Github actions workflow file with the item payload, and call [act](https://github.com/nektos/act) to run the built workflows.
+Actionsflow sets up a Github scheduled action running every 5 minutes.
+Actionsflow will call the trigger's manual `run` method to check if there are any updates to the triggers in the workflows.
+If an updated item is found, Actionsflow generates a standard Github actions workflow file with the item payload and calls [act](https://github.com/nektos/act) to run the built workflows.

 For example, if an Actionsflow workflow file looks like this: